mviereck/runx/README.md

  - [Cygwin/X](https://www.cygwin.com)
    - This provides X server *XWin* for Cygwin and WSL.
    - *XWin* has a better `--gpu` support than *VcXsrv*.
+   - *XWin* currently fails in setting up cookies.
+So the X server is less secured than *VcXsrv*.

 `runx` will automatically use *VcXsrv* if available.
 You can specify the desired X server with options `--xwin` or `--vcxsrv`.